fbpx

 Sevilla: In addition to being the capital of Andalusia, Sevilla is a small city with a lot of history.
 Along with being in the most affordable region of Spain, Sevilla is known as the second cheapest city in both the country and Europe.
 For those who want to fully immerse into Spanish culture and love the heat – Sevilla has your name on it!

 Malaga: Located along the southern coast, Malaga is an appealing place for Americans who want a true Spanish experience with an international flair.
 The weather also draws retirees seeking to live in a warm climate that’s on the water.
 Because there are so many expats from different parts of the world living in parts of Malaga, it’s easy to get by on speaking Spanglish.
+Learn more about living in Malaga

-How to Find a Place to Rent in Spain
+How to find a place to rent in Spain

 • Idealista is commonly used by locals and expats to find a room, apartment or home through an owner or realtor.